huertatipografica/teclado-Guarani/README-en.md

 `Saltillo` / `saltillo` -> They have Unicode.
 They’re a letters, so they can be typed directly and they’re inside the orbit of letters.
 They have lowercase and uppercase.

-With this distribution we want to offer a solution for guaraní writing, independently of the font being used (any font that has combining accents should work).
+With this distribution we want to offer a solution for guaraní writing, independently of the font being used (any font that has combining accents and saltillo should work).

+The accents are typed before the letter they modify.

 It’s important to consider bilingual users because guaraní is a language that shares territory with other languages, mainly spanish and portuguese.

 For making changes in the windows version of the keyboard run in command line: